aws-samples/bedrock-claude-chat/docs/SETUP_IDP.md

 3. Navigate to "Credentials", then click on "Create Credentials" and choose "OAuth client ID".
 4. Configure the consent screen if prompted.
 5. For the application type, select "Web application".
-6. Add authorized redirect URIs.
-These will be the Cognito URLs which Google will redirect to after authentication.
-Typically, they look like https://${your_domain}.auth.region.amazoncognito.com/oauth2/idpresponse.
-You'll set the exact value in the Cognito setup later.[See Step5](#step-5-update-google-oauth-client-with-cognito-redirect-uris)
+6. Leave the redirect URI blank for now to set it later, and save temporarily.[See Step5](#step-5-update-google-oauth-client-with-cognito-redirect-uris)
 7. Once created, note down the Client ID and Client Secret.

 For the detail, visit [Google's official document](https://support.google.com/cloud/answer/6158849?hl=en)